 Six things you need to know about inflation

-The good news: Recent price increases are unlikely to have a significant adverse impact on your finances. (or financial well-being).
+The good news: If you organize your spending and investments wisely, price increases are unlikely to have a significant adverse impact on your finances (or financial well-being).

 1. How is inflation measured?

 Inflation refers to the increase in the prices of goods and services over time.
 While there are many ways to measure inflation, the most relevant measure for most people is the Consumer Price Index (CPI) used by the U.S. Bureau of Labor Statistics (BLS).
 Every month, the BLS surveys 23,000 businesses to log price fluctuations in goods and services — everything from retail goods and food and gas to healthcare, housing and education.

 Increased demand.
 When the demand for goods and services increases, suppliers often respond by raising prices.
 Compelling marketing, new technology, a growing economy, government policy and the expectation of future inflation can all increase demand or raise prices.